WestJet Airlines' (WJAFF) CEO Gregg Saretsky on Q3 2017 Results - Earnings Call Transcript

 Doug Taylor

-I would just like to understand some of the puts and takes in the CASM forecast for next year better.
+I’d just like to understand some of the puts and takes in the CASM forecast for next year better.
 The densification ULCC programs are expected to lower CASM.
-Is there any other -- I mean, other than the hiring ahead of the expansions, is there any other items on the other side of the equation increasing CASM that we should be aware of?
-And do your CASM forecasts include any provision for cost inflation related to the pilots or any other employee groups?
-That will be helpful.
+Is there any other - other than that the hiring ahead of the expansion, is there any other items on the other side of the equation increase in CASM that we should be aware of, and do your CASM forecast include any provision for cost inflation related to the pilots or any other employee groups, that would be helpful?

 Harry Taylor